jeromecoupe/sassgrids/readme.md

 1. Import SCSS files
 2. Define your gutters, breakpoints and namespaces
 3. Use namespaced silent classes in your SCSS
-4. Defined media queries and breakpoints can also be used "normally" in your SASS file
+4. Defined media queries and breakpoints can also be used "normally" in your Sass file

 ## Example: simple grid